Jaco7Fourie/BrickWall/README.md

 # BrickWall
-Path planning simulation using A* algorithm
+Path planning simulation using A* algorithm.
+Use the pygame library to visualise the cell grid and animate the solving process.